hamzaelouiaazzani/vehicle_counting_CV/README.md

 2. In the popup window, set **Hardware accelerator** to **GPU**.
 3. If available, select **T4** as the GPU type.

 Follow the instructions of the notebook.
-Feel Free to explore the code and Make any customizations for you.
+Feel Free to explore the code and make any customizations for you.
 The notebook is designed for you for this!

 ## 1.2.
 Jupyter Notebooks